garoller/git-tutorial/README.md

 ### Setup Git

-Tell Git who you are, so it can associate changes with your Github account:
+Tell Git who you are, so it can associate changes with your GitHub account:
 ```
 >> git config --global user.name "your-username"
 >> git config --global user.email "your-email"